WICG/webmonetization/docs/remove-ads.md

 })
 ```

-As soon as the page loads, any visitor who does not have Web Monetization
-(`!document.monetization`) sees ads immediately.

-If the visitor _does_ have Web Moentization we start our three second timer.
-When the timer is up we check whether the `monetizationstart` event has fired.
-If Web Monetization hasn't initialized, we show them the ads.

 > You might think of using `document.monetization.state` instead of remembering
 > `hasPaid`.
-But the state can go back to being stopped or pending if the user
+But, the state can go back to being `stopped` or `pending` if the user
 > backgrounds the tab.
-If they background your tab when the 3 seconds are over
+If they background your tab when the three seconds are over,
-> then a legitimately Web Monetizated user might would get shown ads!
-So
-> keeping a `hasPaid` variable is better.
+> then a legitimately Web-monetized user might be shown ads!
+Keeping a `hasPaid` variable is a better practice.